jzxr/TraceTogether/README.md

 ### Web Ui

-Open folder in visual studio.
+- Open folder in visual studio.
 To allow automate updating for the crawlers:

-Run crawlercodev10.py
+- Run index.html
-To run website on localhost, use localhost:8000 by typing in the command in Terminal:
+  - To run website on localhost, use localhost:8000 by typing in the command in Terminal:

-python -m SimpleHTTPServer
+    - python -m SimpleHTTPServer

+- You can also:
-in browser, type in http://localhost:8000
+  - in browser, type in http://localhost:8000

-Make sure that the .html is in the same folder as other files & folders.
+- Make sure that the .html is in the same folder as other files & folders.

 ---